topherCantrell/computerarcheology/content/CoCo/Doubleback/Code.md

 C419: 8E 01 60        LDX     #$0160              ; Start of objects
 ```

->> How does the code check to see if an object has been looped?
+>> player 1: How does the code check to see if an object has been looped?

+The greater-greater identifies a question anchor.
+These can be referenced from other files with a special syntax (see below)

+Information before the colon is optional.
+The first token is a category.
+Several questions may have the same category.
+The second
+token is a unique id within the category.
+The id is optional.

+References to questions take the form:

+>> questions Code player 1

+Where "Code" is the name of the file in the directory.
+Where "player" is a category.
+Where "1" is an id.

+If the category is ommitted, all questions from the file are linked.
+Otherwise if the id is ommitted, then all
+questions matching the category are linked.
+Otherwise, just the one targeted question is linked.

 # Looped Detection